MicrosoftDocs/VBA-Docs/api/Access.ObjectFrame.SizeMode.md

 ## Example

-The following example creates a linked OLE object using an unbound object frame named **OLE1**, and sizes the control to display the object's entire contents when the user clicks a command button.
+The following example creates a linked OLE object by using an unbound object frame named **OLE1**, and sizes the control to display the object's entire contents when the user chooses a command button.

 ```vb
 Sub Command1_Click